dhis2/training-docs/content/tracker_config/tg_programrules.md

 Clear the cache if needed, than go to tracker capture to test the rule

-Parity should not show when gravidity is blank or 1
+Pregnant should be hidden if age is less than 18 and sex is Male

 ![](Images/pr/image34.png)

-It should show if it is 2 or higher
+It should show

 ![](Images/pr/image7.png)